 Unwittingly causing an early-morning stampede of German tourists in the hotel dining room.
 I was taking a quick snapshot of a rainbow hovering over wet fields which I thought might be nice for the blog (it wasn’t because it isn’t visible).
 One of them looked where I was photographing and went berserk.
 I should have taken a photo of them all lined up to take photos of it.
-From my smattering of schoolgirl German, I gathered that their trip to our mystical isle was already living up to expectation, though sightings of a leprechaun with a pot of gold were greatly exaggerated.
+From my smattering of schoolgirl German, I gathered that their trip to our mystical isle was already living up to expectation, though rumours of a leprechaun with a pot of gold were greatly exaggerated.

 Cakefest 2017.
 I resisted cake for most of the week, but my ambassadors-about-town threw themselves into their mini-festival with gusto.
 Today they had a polenta cake (“meh” – husband) and some healthy chocolatey thing with peanuts (“disgusting” – daughter).
 I think it’s safe to say the novelty has worn off.
 I finally had the Organico Cafe lentil burger (below right) that scored higher marks than any of the sweet treats they tasted over the week.
 My verdict: very nice, but it’s no chocolate éclair.

 The Friday market in the rain.
 I dashed past this really quickly today, but was struck by how arbitrary the stalls were.
 Rolled up rugs; DIY equipment in various degrees of usedness (is that a word?
 It is now); a bric-a-brac stall with a battered-looking figurine of a ranting Donald Trump; another stall selling a large Infant of Prague figurine, minus head.